-Based on evidence collected from snails, pollen, plants, and oxygen isotopes, the La Brea Tar Pits record the climate record of Southern California at the time the pits formed (Warter, 1976; Coltrain et al., 2004; Ward et al., 2005).
-However, the most useful record of this time period is found in deep-sea cores drilled from the California continental shelf.
+Based on evidence collected from snails, pollen, plants, and oxygen isotopes, the La Brea Tar Pits themselves record the climate record of southern California at the time the pits formed (Warter, 1976; Coltrain et al., 2004; Ward et al., 2005).
+However, the most useful and continous record of this time period is found in pollen from deep-sea cores drilled from the California continental shelf.
 According to Heusser (1998), pollen grains indicate a shift from oak and chaparral vegetation 59,000 years ago to pine-juniper-cypress woodlands 24,000 years ago, and then to closed-cone juniper-ponderosa forests with harsh snowy winter conditions during the last glacial maximum 24,000-14,000 years ago.
 The glacial-interglacial transition 14,000-10,000 years ago altered the landscape back to predominantly oak-chaparral and coastal sagebrush with some alder.
 Over the last 10,000 years, this region has retained its familiar modern assemblage of oak-chaparral-herbaceous vegetation.
 Additionally, as established by oxygen and carbon isotope analyses (Coltrain et al., 2004), the last interglacial and previous glacial periods had increased seasonal aridity.

-In terms of the effects of climate and environmental changes on La Brea birds, including Barn Owls, we may expect to see a demonstration of Bergmann’s rule where larger body sizes occur in colder climates during times when the La Brea region was coldest 18,000-20,000 years ago at the last glacial maximum.
-Meiri and Dayan (2003) reviewed data from 94 species of living birds, and found that over 70% showed significant size change with latitude, consistent with Bergmann’s rule.
-Some 23 distinct subspecies of Barn Owls are recognized around the world, since they live on every continent except Antarctica, and are the most widespread land bird in the world.
-In general, the subspecies show a weak Bergmann’s rule effect, with the largest in colder climates and the smallest in warmer climates and especially islands (Bruce, 1999; König et al., 2009; McGillavray, 1989).
+In terms of the effects of climate and environmental changes on La Brea birds, including barn owls, we may expect to see a demonstration of Bergmann’s rule, wherein larger body sizes occur in colder climates, during times when the La Brea region was coldest 18,000-20,000 years ago at the last glacial maximum.
+Meiri and Dayan (2003) reviewed data from 94 species of living birds, and found that over 70% showed significant size change with latitude, consistent with Bergmann’s rule being applicable to most birds.
+Some 23 distinct subspecies of Tyto alba are recognized around the world; they are the most widespread land bird in the world, living on every continent except Antarctica.
+In general, the differences between subspecies show a weak Bergmann’s rule effect, with the largest in colder climates and the smallest in warmer climates and especially on islands (Bruce, 1999; König et al., 2009; McGillavray, 1989).

-The Golden Eagle (Aquila chrysaetos), the most common bird found in the La Brea Tar Pits, demonstrates dramatic clinal variation where more massive subspecies exist in higher, colder latitudes in Siberia and North America (Brown, 1968; Johnsgard, 1990).
-However, Molina and Prothero (2011) found results inconsistent with this in the La Brea fossil assemblage of Golden Eagles during the peak glacial interval 18,000-20,000 years ago.
-Similar findings were yielded from the extinct California Condor (Gymnogyps amplus), the extinct California Turkey (Meleagris californica), the La Brea Caracara (Caracara plancus prelutosus), and the Bald Eagle (Haliaeetus leucocephalus) (Syverson and Prothero 2010; Fragomeni and Prothero 2011).
-Madan et al. (2015) found complete stasis in the largest owls from La Brea, the Great Horned Owl (Bubo virginianus).These birds, some of which are among the most common birds found at La Brea, all exhibit morphological stasis over the entire Late Pleistocene.
+The golden eagle (Aquila chrysaetos), the most common bird found in the La Brea Tar Pits, demonstrates dramatic clinal variation in present-day populations, where more massive subspecies exist in higher, colder latitudes in Siberia and North America (Brown, 1968; Johnsgard, 1990).
+However, Molina and Prothero (2011) found results inconsistent with this in the La Brea fossil assemblage of golden eagles during the peak glacial interval 18,000-20,000 years ago.
+Similar findings were yielded from the extinct California condor (Gymnogyps amplus), the extinct California turkey (Meleagris californica), the La Brea caracara (Caracara plancus prelutosus), and the bald eagle (Haliaeetus leucocephalus) (Syverson and Prothero 2010; Fragomeni and Prothero 2011).
+Madan et al. (2015) found complete stasis in the largest owls from La Brea, the great horned owl (Bubo virginianus).
+All these birds, among which are the most common birds found at La Brea, exhibit morphological stasis over the entire Late Pleistocene.

-In this study, we examine morphological changes in Barn Owls (Tyto alba) whose abundance allows for statistical analysis.
+In this study, we examine morphological changes in barn owls (Tyto alba), whose abundance allows for robust statistical analysis.

 METHODS